 We aim to ensure all training is delivered in a manner that meets your expectations.
 To this end, all training will:

-Have a developed research/theoretical background that is up to date and relevant;
+Have a developed research/theoretical background that is up to

 Be delivered by experienced trainers, and whose quality of delivery is continually reviewed;